 Fun can be noisy – there’s no doubt about it.
 Your team needs somewhere quiet and private to conduct meetings or phone calls.
 An office booth is a fantastic solution.

-Designed with the contemporary workspace in mind, office booths fit seamlessly alongside the latest interior design trends.
-Y
+Designed with the modern office layout in mind, portable meeting pods fit seamlessly alongside the latest interior design trends.

 A must-have for fun and professional workspaces